10.6 Courtroom Testimony and Prosecutor-Ready Files

 Chain of custodyShows continuity and handlersRecord each transfer clearly

-TestimonyPresents admissible evidence through a witnessAnswer only what is asked and stay within knowledge
+TestimonyPresents admissible evidence through a witnessAnswer only what is asked; stay within knowledge

-Asset forfeiture training in BPOC Chapter 11 gives report-writing lessons that apply broadly.
-Affidavits should avoid hearsay unless an exception applies or no other option exists, should avoid uncommon acronyms and abbreviations, and should keep facts simple.
-The source warns that filings are public record, so officers should avoid extraneous information, speculation, and rumors.
+Asset-forfeiture training in BPOC Chapter 11 gives report-writing rules that apply broadly: affidavits should avoid hearsay unless an exception applies or no other option exists, avoid uncommon acronyms and abbreviations, and keep facts simple.
+Filings are public record, so officers omit extraneous information, speculation, and rumors.

-Scenario guidance: an officer seizes cash and narcotics during a lawful arrest, writes a brief report saying drug money found, and sends no detailed sworn statement.
-A prosecutor cannot evaluate forfeiture or criminal proof well from that conclusion.
-The stronger answer documents location, amount, packaging, proximity to contraband, statements, canine alert if any, alternative source information, who possessed the property, and the officer's reasons supporting seizure.
+An officer seizes cash and narcotics during a lawful arrest, writes a brief report saying "drug money found," and files no detailed sworn statement.
+A prosecutor cannot evaluate forfeiture or criminal proof from that conclusion.
+The stronger answer documents the location, amount, packaging, proximity to contraband, statements, any canine alert, alternative-source information, who possessed the property, and the reasons supporting seizure.

 Test Your Knowledge